jmanek/google-news-trends-mcp/README.md

 # Google News Trends MCP

 An MCP server to access Google News and Google Trends.
 Does not rely on any paid APIs.
-The returned data currently uses a lot of tokens, so it is recommended to always use limits when making requests.

 ## Features